-Brewers create gluten-removed beers with barley, a grain that naturally contains gluten.
-The creators of Omission (and many other gluten-removed beers on the market) add a chemical to “break down” the gluten through hydrolysis.
-Brewer’s Clarex hydrolyzes gluten proteins to make beers appear less “cloudy.”
-Here’s where the deeming a gluten-removed beer “gluten-free” gets tricky.
+Brewers create gluten removed beers with barley, a grain that naturally contains gluten.
+The creators of Omission (and many other gluten-removed beers on the market) add a chemical that claims to “break down” gluten through hydrolysis.
+This chemical, Brewer’s Clarex, hydrolyzes gluten proteins to make beers appear less cloudy.
+But testing its safety is less transparent.

-Intrestingly, their research validated the comments from those drinking gluten-removed beer.
+Intrestingly, their research refelcted the comments from those drinking gluten removed beer.
 Serum from some patients reacted, some did not.
-Based on their research, GIG concluded they will NOT certify these beers as gluten-free, as they feel that it is a safety issue.
+However, based on their research, GIG concluded they will NOT certify these beers as gluten free.
+Because one cannot predict who will react, and who will not, one must take precautions that will protect everyone.